 You Should Go to the Doctor Immediately After a Slip and Fall

 Seek medical treatment for your slip and fall accident as soon as you can to build the strongest possible case.

-While you can receive damages if your slip and fall aggravated an underlying condition, delaying treatment can cast doubt on whether your preexisting condition caused your injuries or the accident caused by another party’s negligence.
+While you can receive damages if your slip and fall aggravated an underlying condition, delaying treatment can cast doubt on whether your pre-existing condition caused your injuries or the accident was caused by another party’s negligence.

 A slip and fall can occur because of: